ChronAb/Achron-EX/README.md

 ** General:
 * Currently only Grekim and CESO are playable.
 * Combat takes place on a smaller, more tactical scale with rarely more than a dozen units per side in any battle, although there may be multiple battles in different locations going on at once.
+* Command hierarchies are no longer part of the game.
+You don't need them.
 * Fog of War is much less important, as most large units and buildings are visible in FoW.
 This makes scouting less vital.
 * The mod plays best on small maps with plentiful alternate paths and choke points.